-Adjusted EBITDA in the three month period ended June 30, 2015 decreased compared to 2014 as the \$2.3 million contribution from the newly acquired Westeel division was more than offset by the impact of drought in western Canada and lower sales of on-farm equipment in the U.S. For the six month period adjusted EBITDA slightly exceeded the prior year due to strong sales of on-farm equipment early in the year.
+Adjusted EBITDA decreased compared to very strong results in 2014 due to lower North American sales of portable and commercial grain handling equipment.
 EBITDA decreased compared to 2014 for the reasons discussed above and due to losses on foreign exchange.
 See "EBITDA and Adjusted EBITDA Reconciliation" above for a reconciliation between these measures.